It’s time to make a decision – Classic Forms or Card Forms?

 Built-in Email Verification and Error Checking

-- The Email field now provides verification right off the bat without using widgets nor 3rd party platforms.
+The Email element now provides email address verification right off the bat without using widgets nor 3rd party platforms.

-- The Email field also has a built-in error checking and suggestion feature for misspelled email addresses.
+The Email element also has a built-in error checking and suggestion feature for misspelled email addresses.

 Built-in Address Autocomplete and Geolocation

-The Address field also provides cool Autocomplete and Geolocation features.
+The Address element also provides cool Autocomplete and Geolocation features.

 Built-in Icons, Image, and Video Backgrounds